jkeohan/rctr-9-8-20/w07d14/intro-to-styled-components.md

 import styled from 'styled-components';
 ```

-Styled Components do a great job of taking advantage of a feature in JS called a `Tagged Template Literal` that was introduced in ES6 and are created as follows:
+Styled Components do a great job of taking advantage of a feature an ES6 feature called a `Tagged Template Literal`.

-Let's create both the parent div and button.
+Let's create two styled components for the `container` and the `buttons`.

 ```js
 const Container = styled.div`